Construction has begun on the OR 99W: N. Victory Boulevard to N. Argyle Street Improvement Project in

 place for motorists during any lane closures.
 While the schedule may change slightly, anticipated closures

-Closures -- Check website periodically for exact dates.
+Closures and Delays -- Check website periodically for exact dates.

-• Starting in February -- N. Denver Avenue will be closed to southbound traffic for a continuous
+• Starting in March 2015 -- N. Denver Avenue will be closed to southbound trac only for a continuous

-• Starting in February -- N. Schmeer Road, between N. Denver Avenue and N. Whitaker Road will be
+• Starting March 2015 -- On N. Schmeer Road, between Denver and N. Whitaker Road, expect daytime

 • Starting late Winter/Early Spring 2015 -- All travel lanes on N. Denver Avenue and N. Schmeer